-Please review the USCIS brochure 10 Steps to Naturalization: Understanding the Process of Becoming a U.S. Citizen.
-For more detailed information on the naturalization process, please visit Citizenship Through Naturalization and Path to U.S. Citizenship or read A Guide to Naturalization.
+Please review the USCIS brochure 10 Steps to Naturalization: Understanding the Process of Becoming a U.S. Citizen (PDF, 797 KB).
+For more detailed information on the naturalization process, please visit Citizenship Through Naturalization and Path to U.S. Citizenship.

 During the naturalization interview, a USCIS Officer will ask questions about an applicant's Form N-400, Application for Naturalization, and background.
 An applicant will also take an English and civics test unless he or she qualifies for an exemption or waiver.
 The English test has three components: reading, writing, and speaking.
 The civics test covers important U.S. history and government topics.
 See below to learn more about the test and the free study tools available to help your students prepare.